PP-GWAS: Privacy Preserving Multi-Site Genome-wide Association Studies: Results

-\subsubsection{Synthetic Data Generation}
+\subsection{Synthetic Data Generation}

-Synthetic data for our experiments was generated using the pysnptools library \cite{kadie2017ludicrous}.
+Synthetic data for our experiments was generated using the pysnptools library \cite{kadie2017ludicrous} {and was simulated to resemble quantitative traits}.
 The population structure was set at 0.1, and the degree of family relatedness was fixed at 0.25.
-This synthetic data was horizontally partitioned roughly equally across the participants.
+This synthetic data was horizontally partitioned across the nodes. {The synthetic datasets varied widely in size, with sample sizes ranging from $9,178$ to $275,000$, SNP counts ranging from $580,000$ to $2,451,176$, and the number of covariates ranging from $2$ to $40$.}

-\subsubsection{Real Datasets}
+\subsection{Real Datasets}

-Two real genomic datasets were used for the experiments: A Bladder Cancer Risk dataset (dbGaP Study Accession: phs000346.v2.p2), and an Age-Related Macular Degeneration dataset (dbGaP Study Accession: phs001039.v1.p1).
+Two real genomic datasets were used for the experiments: A Bladder Cancer Risk dataset {(13,060 Samples, 467,172 SNPs)} (dbGaP Study Accession: phs000346.v2.p2) \cite{garcia2011genome,rothman2010multi,figueroa2014genome}, and an Age-Related Macular Degeneration dataset {(22,683 Samples, 508,740 SNPs)} (dbGaP Study Accession: phs001039.v1.p1) \cite{fritsche2016large}.
 Access to these datasets was secured through the dbGaP platform, adhering to the necessary procedural requirements.
-These datasets were further imputed for missing data using Beagle \cite{ayres2012beagle}.
+These datasets were further imputed for missing data using Beagle \cite{ayres2012beagle}. {Since our GWAS algorithm is tailored for quantitative data, we treat these real datasets as if they were quantitative.} {Both dbGaP releases include standard subject-level covariates.
+For the Bladder Cancer Risk dataset, age, sex, and study-center indicators (capturing platform information) were available; for the AMD dataset, age and sex were available across cohorts.
+We included these as covariates in our analyses.}

-Both the synthetic and real datasets were further stored blockwise in the .npz format which our program is designed to read.
+Both the synthetic and real datasets were stored blockwise in the .npz format, which our code is designed to read.

-\subsubsection{Quality Control}
+\subsection{Quality Control}

-For both the synthetic and real datasets, a series of preprocessing steps were executed to ensure data quality and relevance.
+For both the synthetic and real datasets, a series of preprocessing steps were performed to ensure appropriate data quality.
 These are a part of the algorithm, and are included in the runtime analysis in the subsequent section.
 Genotypes with a missing rate exceeding 0.1 were filtered out.
 Further, only alleles with a minor allele frequency greater than 0.05 were retained.
 Lastly, a Hardy-Weinberg equilibrium chi-squared test statistic threshold of 23.928 (corresponding to a p-value of $10^{-6}$) was applied.
-It's noteworthy that these preprocessing measures were securely executed on the whole data by the participants using standard addition-based randomized encoding techniques.
+These preprocessing measures were securely executed on the whole data by the nodes using standard addition-based randomized encoding techniques.